-Lonsurf® is not recommended for use in patients with end-stage renal disease (creatinine clearance [CrCl] < 15 mL/min or requiring dialysis), as Lonsurf® has not been studied in these patients (see section 5.2).
+Lonsurf® is not recommended for use in patients with severe renal impairment or end-stage renal disease (creatinine clearance [CrCl] < 30 mL/min or requiring dialysis, respectively), as Lonsurf® has not been studied in these patients (see section 5.2).

-The global incidence of adverse events (AEs) is similar in normal renal function ( $CrCl \ge 90$ mL/min), mild (CrCl = 60 to 89 mL/min) or moderate (CrCl = 30 to 59 mL/min) renal impairment subgroups.
-However, the incidence of serious, severe AEs and AEs leading to dose modification tends to increase with advancing levels of renal impairment.
-In addition, a higher exposure of trifluridine and tipiracil hydrochloride was observed in patients with moderate renal impairment, compared with patients with normal renal function or patients with mild renal impairment (see section 5.2).
+Patients with moderate renal impairment (CrCl = 30 to 59 mL/min) had a higher incidence (defined as a difference of at least 5%) of $\geq$ Grade 3 adverse events (AEs), serious AEs, and dose delays and reductions compared to the patients with normal (CrCl $\geq$ 90 mL/min) or mild renal impairment (CrCl $\equiv$ 60 to 89 mL/min).
+In addition, a higher exposure of trifluridine and tipiracil was observed in patients with moderate renal impairment, compared with patients with normal renal function or patients with mild renal impairment (see section 5.2).
+Patients with moderate renal impairment should be more frequently monitored for haematological toxicities.